Karina856/EMarketingStrategyLVRestaurant/websiteDevelopment.md

 ### 1. Website Builder ###

-For the Website builder it is the best to choose **Wordpress** in which PHP, HTML, CSS, JavaScript will be used and also MySQL for database.
+For the Website builder it is best to choose **Wordpress** in which PHP, HTML, CSS, and JavaScript will be used and also MySQL for the database.
 Highly flexible and customizable.
 It has a steeper learning curve but offers extensive plugins and themes tailored for restaurants.
 You can integrate online booking systems, menus, and other features.

 ### 2. Essential Features for a Restaurant Website ###

 **Design and User Experience:**
-+ Visually Appealing Design: Use high-quality images of your dishes and restaurant ambiance.
++ Visually Appealing Design: Use high-quality images of your dishes and restaurant ambience.
 A clean, modern design with easy navigation is crucial.
 + Mobile Responsiveness: Ensure the website looks good and functions well on mobile devices, as many users will access it this way.
 + Fast Loading Speed: Optimize images and use reliable hosting to ensure your website loads quickly.